codefellows-seattle-javascript-401d18/31-async-actions/README.md

 ## About

-This application is a React App that allows the user to create, save, edit and delete notes.
+This application is a React App that allows the user to create, save, edit and delete children list.
 Every function of this app has it's own component.
 The Dashboard component lives in the App component and all of the other content lives in the Dashboard.

 ## Installation